Live Forever as You Are Now with Alan Resnick: Summary

 Various testimonials are then given; a widower and "textbook salesman" Ryan Syrell (Steve Izant) tells of the reconstruction of his wife Morgan and the creation of his own avatar.
-Jordan Card, an elderly woman, shows off her digital avatar, who insists that their room "is too cold."
-Chester Gwazda (Caynen Couture), a young bedridden boy, says that it was his mother's (Michelle Word) idea, and that he would rather play football than go boogie boarding with his avatar.
+Jordan Card, an elderly woman, is thrilled with her digital avatar, who only insists that their room "is too cold."
+Chester Gwazda (Caynen Couture), a young bedridden boy, says getting an avatar was his mother's (Michelle Word) idea, and is clearly dissatisfied with his avatar, which does not share his interests.
 Concluding his seminar, Resnick thanks his audience and "Teddy", who speaks again of the love for his wife, shown to be a pink morphing sphere.
 A frustrated Resnick scolds his creation and informs the audience that his avatar is autonomous, and that he is being manipulative and disappointing.
 He reminds the viewer to purchase his program through the following informational screen.